danrohr/IdM/README.md

 -Instructions for integration with Active Directory and using its identity store

--Scritp for automatically joining the a new system to IdM, useful for templates in a virtual infrastructure or kickstart snippets
+-Script for automatically joining the a new system to IdM, useful for templates in a virtual infrastructure or kickstart snippets